Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 • Select compliance framework target (SOC 2, CMMC 2, or Federal)

-• Begin asset inventory
+• Begin asset inventory and data classification

 STAGE 3–4 Technical BOM